Research

 Mental health care during the pandemic - With collaborators from across Switzerland I have recently proposed changes in the mental health care system that aim a adapting the care to the pandemic situation and its aftermath.

-Human rights in mental health care
+Coercion and human rights in mental health care

 In connection with involuntary measures and other aspects of care, human rights are a much-discussed topic in psychiatry.
 I have co-authored both theoretical considerations and empirical analyzes that describe the great importance of human rights.
 My thoughts and analyzes were published in autumn 2023 in a book that is available as a print version and as an open access PDF free of charge .
+The latest analysis poses the question of whether coercion in healthcare can still be justified at all.
+By contrasting ethical premises and empirical research results, I come to the conclusion that this is no longer the case.
+Coercion can hardly be justified any longer.

 Psychiatric Epidemiology